50 Interesting & Fun Facts About Indiana State to Know

 Indiana is known for popcorn

-Not only does Indiana have a small town named Popcorn, the state is a major producer of the snack.
-Top popcorn producers Weaver and Orville Redenbacher, as well as many small gourmet "mom and pop" popcorn shops, can be found throughout the state.
+Not only does Indiana have a small town named Popcorn, but the state is a major producer of the snack.
+Top popcorn producers Weaver and Orville Redenbacher and many small gourmet "mom and pop" popcorn shops can be found throughout the state.
 Popcorn was even named the official state snack of Indiana.

 The Ohio River Scenic Byway was one of the original scenic byways in America

-Spanning over 300 miles, the Ohio River Scenic Byway in southern Indiana is full of interesting and historical stops.
-It was established in 1996 as one of the original 14 scenic byways in the US.
-Now it's one of the most traveled roads in Indiana.
+Spanning over 300 miles, the Ohio River Scenic Byway in Southern Indiana is full of interesting and historical stops.
+It was established in 1996 as one of the country's original 14 National Scenic Byways.

-Indiana has the "Donut Capital of the World"
+Indiana is home to the "Donut Capital of the World"

 Tom's Donuts in Angola, Indiana, holds the Guinness World Record for most the donuts sold in a day.
 This local favorite has been serving up its signature donuts in Indiana for almost 50 years.
-They've aptly been nicknamed the "Donut Capital of the World," and their success is one of the most fun facts for Indiana!
+They've aptly been nicknamed the "Donut Capital of the World".
+Their success is one of the most fun facts for Indiana!

 The Children's Museum of Indianapolis is the largest children's museum in the world

-At 225,000 square feet, the Children's Museum of Indianapolis holds the title of the world's largest children's museum.
+At 482,950 square feet, the Children's Museum of Indianapolis holds the title of the world's largest children's museum.
 The museum was founded in 1925 and has been an important part of the community ever since.
-The museum features exhibits in art, science, and history, including its famous "Dinosphere," a large collection of reconstructed dinosaur bones.
+The museum features art, science, and history exhibits, including its famous "Dinosphere," a large collection of reconstructed dinosaur bones.

 Indiana has a Peony Festival

-Peonies are the Indiana State Flower and are prevalent in gardens across the state.
+Peonies are the Indiana state flower and are prevalent in gardens across the state.
 The popularity of the peony led to the introduction of a Peony Festival in 2021.
-It showcased flower vendors, crafts, and classes.
-The festival was a huge success drawing 10,000 attendees.
+It showcases flower vendors, crafts, and classes.
+The festival remains an annual event today.

 Several movies have been filmed in Indiana

-Indiana has served as the filming location for numerous movies over the years, from creepy classics like Nightmare on Elm Street to action hits like Transformers.
-Pop culture hit Rudy was famously filmed at the University of Notre Dame, and the historical comedy, A League of Their Own, was filmed in Evansville.
+Over the years, Indiana has served as the filming location for numerous movies, from creepy classics like Nightmare on Elm Street to action hits like Transformers.
+Pop culture hit Rudy was famously filmed at the University of Notre Dame, and the historical comedy, A League of Their Own, was filmed in Evansville and Huntingburg.

 Indiana has a historic automobile museum

-Opened in 1974, the Auburn Cord Duesenberg Automobile Museum is a landmark in Auburn, Indiana.
-The museum showcases historic automobiles that date as far back as 1890.
-Their massive 3-story showroom has over 120 classic cars and memorabilia related to the automobile industry.
+Opened in 1974, the Auburn Cord Duesenberg Automobile Museum is a historic landmark in Indiana.
+The museum in Auburn showcases vintage automobiles that date as far back as 1890.
+Their massive three-story showroom has over 120 classic cars and memorabilia related to the automobile industry.

-Fairmount Indiana is home to Garfield the Cat
+Fairmount, Indiana, is home to the Garfield Trail

 Famous cartoon creator Jim Davis was from Fairmount, Indiana.
 Most known for his beloved sarcastic, lasagna-loving cartoon cat Garfield, Davis became a local legend in his hometown.
-Fairmount has over a dozen Garfield statues throughout the city to honor Davis, and the route one travels to see them all is now known as the Garfield Trail.
+Fairmount has over a dozen Garfield statues throughout the city to honor Davis.
+The route one travels to see them all is now known as the Garfield Trail.

 Most of the bridges in Parke County were built in the late 1800s and early 1900s

-Parke County Indiana is known as the Covered Bridge Capital of the World
+Parke County, Indiana, is the Covered Bridge Capital of the World

 Interesting Facts About Indiana